 As my conversation with Joe continued, and he began to belabor the point about his height, I initially thought he was trying to assert some level of dominance.
 I may have been wrong on that note, and it might have had more to do with everything I thought later, but I began to rebel against his theme by making a concerted effort to avoid the topic of his height.
 Our conversation ended soon thereafter, and we moved onto other people at the gathering.

 “What did you say to Joe?” our mutual friend later asked.
 This friend notified the two of us, beforehand, that she thought we had so much in common that we would hit it off.

 “He says he doesn’t care for you.”
 When I asked her for more details, our mutual friend said, “He said he can’t put a finger on it, but he doesn’t like you as much as I thought he would.”

 Without going into what I deem to be the unnecessary details of our otherwise innocuous conversation, I can tell you that it involved no disagreements.
 To my mind, there were no moments of subtle tension, and there certainly were no overt ones, but he didn’t like me.
-I’m not one of those people that thinks that every person has to like me, and if they don’t there has something wrong with them, but to my mind this conversation I had with Joe proved to be amicable if not pleasant.
+I’m not one of those people who thinks that every person has to like me, and if they don’t there has something wrong with them, but to my mind the conversation I had was amicable if not pleasant.
 Joe and I also proved to be as like-minded on certain topics as our mutual friend believed we would be.
-The only thing I did, and that which I presume led Joe to state that I didn’t live up to the characteristics our mutual friend detailed for him, was refuse to acknowledge his height in any way.
+The only thing I did, and that which I presume led Joe to state that I didn’t live up to the characteristics our mutual friend detailed for him, was my refusal to acknowledge his height in any way.